Professional Development

 “Meet” and “Ask” Sessions

 Keep an eye out for sessions starting with “Meet” or “Ask.”
 These are interactive times to meet with TWS staff and leaders or ask questions to professionals within certain disciplines.
-We even have a Solutions Cafe session, where you can engage in open dialogue on finding and sharing solutions on hot topics like climate change adaptation.
 Don’t miss this chance to gain valuable insights on things like getting published or contributing your ideas on topics that could help shape the very landscape of the wildlife profession.

 Workshops, Field Trips, & Trainings